th3hat3d/bookish-stuff.github.io/content/about.md

 - Anything nerdy!

 This blog was made as a way for me to write about my bookish hobby and being a bookworm, and share it with other readers and whoever else happens to be interested.
 Put simply, it's my personal literary outlet.
 Enjoy your time here.
+If you'd like to see my other projects or blogs, my GitHub is [here](https://github.com/th3hat3d)